-The National Bank of Hungary held its benchmark base rate unchanged at 0.6 percent and the overnight deposit rate at -0.05 percent on October 20th of 2020, as expected after the annual inflation rate slowed to a three-month low of 3.4% in September.
-Still, it remains above the 3 percent NBH’s medium term target.
+The National Bank of Hungary held its benchmark base rate unchanged at 0.6 percent and the overnight deposit rate at -0.05 percent on March 23rd 2021, as expected after the annual inflation rate climbed to 3.1 percent in February, within the 3 percent (+/- 1 percentage point) NBH’s medium-term target.
+The central bank sees inflation reaching 5 percent in the second quarter of 2021, before returning to the target range, because of higher fuel prices and tax changes.
 At the same time, the overnight and one-week collateralised lending rates were also kept at 1.85 percent. source: National Bank of Hungary

-Interest Rate in Hungary averaged 11.05 percent from 1987 until 2020, reaching an all time high of 28 percent in January of 1995 and a record low of 0.60 percent in July of 2020.
+Interest Rate in Hungary averaged 10.94 percent from 1987 until 2021, reaching an all time high of 28 percent in January of 1995 and a record low of 0.60 percent in July of 2020.
 This page provides the latest reported value for - Hungary Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Hungary Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: National Bank of Hungary
+Hungary Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

 Interest Rate in Hungary is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Hungary to stand at 0.60 in 12 months time.
-In the long-term, the Hungary Interest Rate is projected to trend around 1.00 percent in 2021 and 1.25 percent in 2022, according to our econometric models.
+Looking forward, we estimate Interest Rate in Hungary to stand at 1.00 in 12 months time.
+In the long-term, the Hungary Interest Rate is projected to trend around 1.00 percent in 2022 and 1.25 percent in 2023, according to our econometric models.